- All entries must be received by 5:00 p.m. on Friday, April 3, 2015.

-Co-authored entries are eligible.
-Complete information on each author needs to be provided on the cover sheet.
+- Co-authored entries are eligible.
+Complete information on each author needs to be provided.

-IMPORTANT: The student’s name must NOT appear on ANY page but the cover sheet which should be completed electronically and submitted along with the attachment of the author’s work.
+- IMPORTANT: The student’s name must NOT appear on ANY page of the submission.
 This is to ensure the author’s anonymity.

 - A header or footer stating the title of the work and the page number is required on each page of the submission.
 In the case of poetry submissions, the collection as a whole should have a title as part of the header or footer.